henix/genconf.lua/README.md

 My solution is generating configurations.
 When generating configurations, only configuration file templates need to be checked into revision control.

-## Example Usage
+## Usage Example

-Suppose I write a application that uses redis as cache, and I need to configure it.
+### Prepare files

+Suppose You have 2 configuration files:

+* src/main/resources/appname.json
+* redis.conf

+How could you switch to `genconf.lua`?

+1. Remove those files from revision control, and add them to `.gitignore`
+2. Create templates for `appname.json` and `redis.conf`
-Make a `genconf` dir in root of your code repo like this(these files are all in revision control):
+3. Make a `genconf` dir in root of your code repo as following and check these files into revision control:

 	genconf
 	  |-appname.json -> configuration template for the app
 	  |-redis.conf -> configuration template for redis
 	  |-genconf.conf.lua -> configuration for genconf.lua

-And the content of `genconf.conf.lua`:
+The content of `genconf.conf.lua`:

 	vars = {
 		'redis.host',